This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 A phone with volume control is available in the office.

-This area may be accessed by a 521 foot long asphalt trail leading uphill from the lower parking lot.
+This area may be accessed by a half-mile asphalt trail leading uphill from the lower parking lot.
 The parking lot has three handicap spaces, a water fountain and an accessible vault toilet.
 An information kiosk is provided for park information.
 There are benches spaced along the trail to rest and enjoy the scenery.
 This trail may require assistance for some users.

 Following the road across from the lower parking lot brings you to a woodsy cul-de-sac with an asphalt parking lot providing one handicap space.
 This area provides individual picnicking with one accessible site and a deck with a water fountain, information board and bench overlooking the sinkhole.
 The overlook platform is accessible and contains an exhibit panel explaining the geologic features with photos of flora and fauna seen in the sinkhole beyond the natural bridge.
 The trail through the natural area contains steep slopes and some narrow stretches, which may inhibit some users.